eurecom-s3/screaming_channels/README.md

 Welcome to the Screaming Channels project!

-This repository contains all what you need to reproduce our findings about radio side channels in mixed-signal chips.
+This repository contains all that is needed to reproduce our findings on radio side channels in mixed-signal chips.
 For more information you can also have a look at:

 * [Paper to appear at CCS 2018](http://s3.eurecom.fr/docs/ccs18_camurati_preprint.pdf)